How did COVID-19 change ecology students' experience?

 How Student Voice Analytics helps you

-Student Voice Analytics shows where COVID‑19 disruption and discipline-specific factors intersect.
-It tracks topic volume and sentiment over time, from institution to course level, and compares like‑for‑like across subject groupings and demographics.
-For ecology and environmental biology, it highlights what to protect (high‑value placements and fieldwork) and what to fix (assessment clarity, remote learning friction), generating concise, anonymised summaries you can brief to programme and quality teams and export for boards and TEF planning.
+Student Voice Analytics shows where COVID-19 disruption and discipline-specific pressures intersect in the comments students actually write.
+It tracks topic volume and sentiment over time, from institution to course level, and compares like-for-like across subject groupings and demographics.
+For ecology and environmental biology, it helps teams protect high-value fieldwork, spot assessment clarity issues early and summarise emerging risks for programme leaders, quality committees and TEF planning.
+Explore Student Voice Analytics to see where disruption is still shaping the student experience in your own feedback data.

 Request a walkthrough